 Robotic concierges and delivery bots

 Robotic hotel staff are already a reality in some hotels.
-In Japan, the Henn-na Hotel is almost completely staffed by robots, including a velociraptor at the front desk.
-At the Aloft Hotel in Cupertino, a robot named Botlr delivers items to guests’ rooms.
+According to New York Times, in Japan, the Henn-na Hotel is almost completely staffed by robots, including a velociraptor at the front desk.
+At the Aloft Hotel in Cupertino, Business Insider reports there is a robot named Botlr delivers items to guests’ rooms.
 And Connie, the robot concierge powered by IBM’s Watson A.I., is now available to answer guest questions at the Hilton McLean in Virginia.

 The novelty of such robots is bound to delight guests, but by allowing robots to take over a role traditionally held by humans, guests can have their requests filled faster.
 There’s a bonus for hotels as well: it can help reduce resource-related costs, as it allows hotel staff to focus on more important tasks while the robots do the grunt work.
 That said, hotels must remember to balance bot technology with genuine service.
 Robots cannot completely replace the role of humans in the guest experience!